cubewin07/cubewin07/README.md

 # 👋 Hi, I’m @cubewin07
-- 👀 I’m interested in sports, chess, and Valorant
+- 👀 I’m interested in sports, chess, and coding

 > *The people who get good are the ones who keep showing up when they get stuck*